daniel-dara/easyXml/README.md

     * element attributes
     * element naming rules
     * empty elements
-  * Write destructor to recursively delete nodes
+    * Writing a tree of class Node back to an xml file.